Pioreactor/docs.pioreactor/user-guide/50-Troubleshooting/UI troubleshooting.md

  - It's possible that the experiment has changed while the page has been left open - try refreshing the page and try again.
  - If you had trouble accessing the UI ([see question above](/user-guide/troubleshooting-ui#failed-to-connect-to-mqtt-popup)), in your config.ini, change the `leader_address` field to whatever worked above, an IP for example.
  - Possibly the web server is off.
-Try logging into your leader and typing `sudo systemctl status lighttpd.service`
+Try logging into your leader and typing `sudo systemctl status lighttpd.service` <CopyToClipboardButton content="sudo systemctl status lighttpd.service" label="Copy" style={{ marginLeft: '0.5rem' }} />
  - Do you also see a "Failed to connect to MQTT.
 Is configuration for leader_address correct?" error pop-up?
 If so, [see question above](/user-guide/troubleshooting-ui#failed-to-connect-to-mqtt-popup).
  - Try power-cycling the Pioreactor.